The recommended tool for installing Cloudera Enterprise

 - Supported CDH and Managed Service Versions

 Supported JDK Versions

-The Cloudera Manager repository is packaged with Oracle JDK 1.7.0_67 and can be automatically installed during a new installation or an upgrade.
-If you prefer to install the JDK yourself, follow the instructions in Java Development Kit Installation.
+The Cloudera Manager repository is packaged with Oracle JDK 1.7.0_67 (for example) and can be automatically installed during a new installation or an upgrade.

 The Cloudera Manager Admin Console, which you use to install, configure, manage, and monitor services, supports the latest version of the following browsers:

 Please see Cloudera Manager Supported Databases for a full list of supported databases for each version of Cloudera Manager.